Undergraduate minors: art; art history

 Due to the Iowa River flooding during summer 2008, the museum's collections are being displayed and its events are being held in a variety of other facilities.
 Learn about current exhibitions and events, and their locations, by visiting the Museum of Art website.

-The University of Iowa is restoring and replacing School of Art and Art History facilities that were damaged or destroyed by Iowa River flooding during summer 2008.
-The school's administrative center, Art Building West, is once again is home to the school's main office as well as the Office of Visual Materials, the Art Library, an auditorium, art history classrooms, a gallery, a café, and studios for graphic design, painting, animation, and digital photography.
+The University of Iowa has restored the School of Art and Art History facilities that were damaged or destroyed by Iowa River flooding during summer 2008.
+The school's administrative center, Art Building West, is home to the school's main office as well as the Office of Visual Materials, the Art Library, an auditorium, art history classrooms, a gallery, a café, and studios for graphic design, painting, animation, and digital photography.
 Designed by architect Steven Holl, Art Building West has won numerous awards for its innovative design, including the 2007 American Institute of Architects Honor Award for Architecture.

-The new Visual Arts Building, to be completed in late spring, will be ready for the fall semester.
-It also is designed by architect Steven Holl and is next to Art Building West.
+The new Visual Arts Building, completed fall 2016, has been identified by a number of publications as one of the top new buildings in the world.
+It also was designed by architect Steven Holl and sits adjacent to Art Building West.

 - Art History Courses